musbah/StardewValleyMods/README.md

 # StardewValleyMod
-Stardew Valley Mod that adds an item tooltip if it's in the community bundle and it hasn't been added to the appropriate bundle slot yet.
+Stardew Valley Mod that adds an item tooltip if the item is in the community bundle and hasn't been added to the appropriate bundle slot yet.